Sexual Harassment Reports and Investigations

 Authenticity of Evidence

 Issues of authenticity pertain to when a particular piece of evidence is not what it appears to be.
 Information that a piece of evidence was forged or altered would raise an issue as to its authenticity.
-Evidence collected from records, databases or other reliable sources such as official agency files can be presumed authentic unless there is a specific reason to believe otherwise.
+Evidence collected from records, databases, or other reliable sources such as official agency files can be presumed authentic unless there is a specific reason to believe otherwise.
 Key pieces of evidence should be authenticated by witness testimony if possible.
 For example, if an employee sends a note, ask that employee if they did indeed send the note and have them identify the note on the record.
 If issues of authenticity arise, they must be resolved.

 Tell the Story with the Facts